 Browsing MIB values is just one example of the predefined applications available to you on the Monitor menu of the NetView for AIX menu bar.
-In addition, Compaq has included several custom MIB query files on the Compaq Insight Management MIB diskette which provide important configuration, statistical, and condition information.
+In addition, Compaq has included several custom MIB query files in the Compaq Systems Management Toolkit which provide important configuration, statistical, and condition information.